The Toy Box Killer's trailer

-According to his girlfriend and accomplice, Cindy Hendy, the women that he murdered were dismembered before being dumped in places such as ravines and the Elephant Butte Reservoir.
+His girlfriend and accomplice, Cindy Hendy, claimed that the women he murdered were dismembered before being dumped in ravines and the Elephant Butte Reservoir.

-Ray eventually agreed to plead guilty to kidnapping and torture in exchange for a more lenient prison sentence for his daughter, Glenda Jean "Jesse" Ray, who had lured one of his victims back to his trailer.
+Ray eventually agreed to plead guilty to kidnapping and torture in exchange for a more lenient prison sentence for his daughter, Glenda Jean "Jesse" Ray, who had helped lure one of his victims back to his trailer.